Last updated: 30 October 2020

 The large grassed headland is the perfect spot for a picnic, or for whale watching during the winter months.

-The galleries are open, yet capacity limits apply.
+The museum exhibition rooms are open, yet capacity limits apply.
 We ask visitors follow signage, floor markings and the direction of volunteers.

 Programs such as guided tours, events and group bookings remain temporarily suspended.